 At first, this one inhabits the more cosmic and fantastical territory of the Thor and Guardians of the Galaxy films, taking us to a distant galactic civilization ruled by the remarkably (*whistles*) human-like Kree.
 The Kree race has long been at war with the devious, shapeshifting Skrulls, and Vers (Brie Larson) is currently gearing up to be a weapon in that war.
 Trained by the disciplined Yon-Rogg (Jude Law), Vers is an impulsive, instinctive spirit, anxious to get into the fray.
 But her first mission, to extract a spy from the fringes of Skrull territory, goes disastrously sideways.
 She’s captured, and during a baffling virtual interrogation experiences vivid memories of a life she doesn’t remember.
 When she breaks free, she escapes to the nearest planet: Earth, the key to her memory and an unexpected Cold War battleground in the Kree-Skrull conflict.

 Like most MCU solo films, Captain Marvel is an origin story, but mercifully avoids the beaten-to-death rhythms of previous outings.
 In Vers, it boasts a new hero well on the way to mastering her powers, sparing us the usual tedious training montage.
 Instead, we’re thrown right into the action of a story that cleverly reverse-engineers the hero’s backstory.
-Throughout, Vers — who, if you haven’t guessed, ultimately becomes Captain Marvel — is a likeable centering presence, a winning mix of smarts, guts, and wit.
+Throughout, Vers— who, if you haven’t guessed, ultimately becomes Captain Marvel—is a likable centering presence, a winning mix of smarts, guts, and wit.
 I don’t think Larson is exceptional in the role, but she’s not a liability either, and I expect she’ll slot in nicely to the Avengers group dynamic.
 She certainly does well as the subject of the film’s mostly shrewd feminist undercurrent.
 (I say “mostly ” because the decision to back an important fight sequence with No Doubt’s “Just a Girl” felt like being punched in the nose by a studio executive pulling a pun-dog face.)

 The majority of it plays out as a 1990s period piece.
 In the wake of Infinity War, I think it’s a smart move to situate this story in the past; weirdly, it made me nostalgic for that vapid, clueless decade.
 The MCU continuity mileage comes out of the arrival on the scene of S.H.I.E.L.D., particularly a much younger Nick Fury (Samuel L. Jackson, effectively CGI’d into his forties).
 Vers and Fury quickly develop a winning buddy-cop chemistry, leading to trademark MCU comedy, aided most notably by an orange cat named Goose.
 I’ve never been a huge Fury fan in this series, but Jackson steals the show this time around.

-Captain Marvel manages to possess all the usual characteristics of an MCU film, but in a slick, streamlined configuration that makes the most of the usual elements.
+Captain Marvel manages to possess all the usual characteristics of an MCU film, but in a slick, streamlined configuration that makes the most of usual elements.
 Even its muddy third-act action spectacle, an entirely expected MCU drawback, is less annoying than usual.
-The nicely clocked script unfolds with genuine intrigue and occasional surprise, delivering a movie that is really quite wonderful and fun.
+The nicely clocked script unfolds with genuine intrigue and occasional surprise, delivering a movie that is quite wonderful and fun.
 Larson and Jackson are surrounded by excellent support, which includes Law, Ben Mendelsohn, Lashana Lynch, Gemma Chan, and Akira Akbar.
-Of special note is Annette Bening, who does superb work in a tricky role I suspect could have come off quite badly in the wrong hands.
+Of special note is Annette Bening, who does superb work in a tricky role that could have come off quite badly in the wrong hands.
 Overall, this one’s a terrific new entry in the series, and hopefully its box office success will lay waste to the stupidly persistent theory that female characters can’t carry a Marvel blockbuster.